 Pawpers are without doubt the best rescue I could recommend.
 The tireless work undertaken by all of the volunteers is just incredible.
 They help so many dogs in need and really care about where these pups are going, after you get your pup, the on-going support that is provided is such a weight off your shoulders, especially for me as a first time dog-mom.

-- minnies' Story -
+- minnie's Story -

-We have a 3, 6 and 8 year old and they made sure the dogs suited our situation as well as well as continued advice after (Still now).
+We have a 3, 6 and 8 year old and they made sure the dogs suited our situation as well as well as continued advice after (still do now).
 They immediately loved the kids, are gentle loving and happy.
 And there are dogs that will suit all manner of situations but the important thing is they are honest about any enquiry.

 - doris’ Story -

-I first saw this little pup on a Pawpers page, only weeks old with her siblings.
+I first saw this little pup on the Pawpers page, only weeks old with her siblings.
 I fell in love with her and paid to name her Doris.
 Doris was the only survivor from the litter and I knew she was a fighter.
 I sent monthly donations to keep her safe.
-At that time, November 2018 I wasn’t in a position to get a dog as I had a cat who wouldn’t have accepted her.
+At that time, November 2018, I wasn’t in a position to get a dog as I had a cat who wouldn’t have accepted her.
 Unfortunately, I lost Alfie in January 2019 and after a lot of thought I decided that I could adopt Doris.
-Never having a dog before I was unsure really what to do but I thought I would give it a go.
+Never having a dog before, I was unsure really what to do but I thought I would give it a go.

 On March 22nd in the early hours of the morning she arrived, tired, smelly and bedraggled but instantly so loving.
 I had bought a dog crate but didn’t have the heart to put her in it so let her have the run of the kitchen.
 Yes, I did have some presents the next morning but I was expecting that.
 She wouldn’t walk on the lead at first and I did seek advice from a dog trainer.
 I had to be a bit more assertive with her and within a week or so she was trotting along beside me.
 She was house trained within a month and the only bad habit she had/has is eating toys and her beds.
 Luckily the beds I have now have been untouched for months so we are on a winner with them.